nsat/space-services-user-guide/examples/payload_in_space/download_file/README.md

 On the next contact, the payload window will be synced with the satellite.
 Additionally, our download_task.py file will be uploaded to the satellite bus.
 Note: for larger files this could take multiple contacts.

-Calling `GET /windows` should now return a window with the status set to SYNCED
+Calling `GET /tasking/windows` should now return a window with the status set to SYNCED

-``json
 ```json
 {
   "data": [{